Site Search

 Through "Work Style Reform NOW," a regular message from the president sent out within the company, we inform employees of the importance of health, as well as the importance of correcting long working hours and being conscious of how we use our time, which are the foundation of health.

-We have established a "Health Management Department" as a dedicated department for health promotion, and in addition to providing education to raise awareness and responding to incidents, we are implementing company-wide measures by sharing current data and information.
-By early detection of mental and physical disorders that can occur to anyone and careful follow-up according to the situation, we are contributing to maintaining the social health of the entire organization.
+The Health Management Section was established as a department dedicated to health promotion, and along with education to raise awareness and response to events, it develops company-wide measures by sharing current data and information.
+We contribute to the maintenance of social health of the entire organization through early detection of mental and physical problems that can occur to anyone and careful follow-up according to the situation.

 Tanseisha has been conducting employee opinion surveys every two years since 2016.
 We consider this survey important in order to continue being a "good company" that balances "employee happiness at work" with "high performance" and to become an even better company.
 Based on the survey results, we link them to environmental improvement activities for the whole company and each department.
 In addition, with the aim of strengthening communication between employees and improving engagement, we also promote communication with employees' families by publishing the in-house newsletter "TANSEI-zine" and holding family days where employees' families can tour the office.